Ceramic Coatings Explained: The Science Behind the Shine

 Resistant to contaminants

 Wax enhances shine temporarily using oils and fillers.
-It degrades quickly from heat, rain, and washing.
+It breaks down quickly from heat, washing, and weather.

 Ceramic coatings improve gloss differently: